Ice and Snow Accidents

 Experienced in Obtaining a Full Financial Recovery for Injured Clients

-Since 2002, the ice and snow accident lawyers at the Law Office of John Tierney, LLC, have advocated for injured clients put at risk because of property owners’ negligent actions as well as defended major corporations and Fortune 500 companies involved in similar lawsuits.
+Since 2002, the ice and snow accident lawyers at The Tierney Law Group, LLC, have advocated for injured clients put at risk because of property owners’ negligent actions as well as defended major corporations and Fortune 500 companies involved in similar lawsuits.
 We have experience representing clients injured on private property, commercial property and at public buildings.
 If you slipped and fell because a property owner failed addressing safety concerns, we can protect your rights.
 Founding attorney John Tierney and our legal team are committed to helping you recover compensation for any accident-related expenses covering your medical bills, pain and suffering, and any lost wages.

 Focus On Handling Ice Accidents and Snow Accident Claims